dcleere/extractor/docs/SOLUTION_DESIGN.md

 It is good at those (to be verified against the golden set), and used narrowly there the cost is immaterial.

-### 2.3 Entity extraction
+### 2.3 Segmentation & entity extraction
-Structured (schema-constrained) LLM output per clause extracting typed entities, each linked to its `clause_id`.
+One schema-constrained LLM pass turns parsed text into typed clauses and the entities inside them, each entity linked to its `clause_id`.
+Where a document follows a clean numbering convention, cheap heuristics ("Article 5", "Section 3.2(a)", heading/font-size signals) can pre-build the hierarchy and narrow what the model is asked to judge — an optimisation, not a precondition.

 Deterministic normalization (date parsing, currency/amount parsing, an org-name alias table) happens as a separate post-processing step, not inside the LLM call — normalization is a solved, testable problem that doesn't need a language model's judgment.

-### 2.5 Grounding & review triage
+### 2.4 Grounding & review triage
 Every clause/entity's quoted span is checked against the actual source text it claims to come from.
 This is the single highest-leverage reliability mechanism in the whole design and captures plausible-sounding fabrication.
 See §3 for the full rule set.

-Its limit is worth stating plainly: grounding verifies **presence, not correctness**.
-A correctly quoted span attached to the wrong clause type — a real sentence extracted as an obligation when it is an exemption — passes every check here.
-That class of error is caught by the golden set (§4), not by grounding, which is why §4 is not optional.
+Two limits are worth stating plainly.
+Grounding verifies **presence, not correctness**: a correctly quoted span attached to the wrong clause type — a real sentence extracted as an obligation when it is an exemption — passes every check here, and only the golden set (§4) catches it.
+And the check is only as independent as its source: where text was *recognised* rather than read from a text layer, both sides trace back to a model, so grounding degrades from a real check to copy-fidelity.
+That is what `source_kind` records (§3).

-### 2.5a OCR-engine confidence as a review-triage signal
+### 2.5 OCR-engine confidence as a review-triage signal
 A dedicated OCR/Document-AI engine (§2.2) returns a **per-word or per-line confidence score** for its own character recognition (e.g. Azure Document Intelligence's per-word `confidence`).
 This is a materially different signal